VanessaMancia/Azure-Introduction/README.md

 [Configure](https://learn.microsoft.com/en-us/sql/relational-databases/security/auditing/write-sql-server-audit-events-to-the-security-log?view=sql-server-ver16) the audit object access setting in Windows using auditpol

+- Enable logging for SQL Server to be ported into Windows Event Viewer

 Open a command prompt with administrative permissions.

 From the Start menu, navigate to Command Prompt, and then select Run as administrator.